Christian Kabasele: Watford

 Having missed the opening game of the 2017–18 season due to injury, Kabasele made his first appearance of the season, starting a match and playing 81 minutes before being substituted, in a 2–0 win against AFC Bournemouth on 19 August 2017.
 He then followed up in the next two matches by keeping a clean sheets against Brighton & Hove Albion and Southampton.
 Since returning to the first team from injury, Kabasele continued to regain his first team place, playing in the centre–back position.
 His progress in his second season at Watford was praised by Manager Marco Silva.
-It wasn't until on 5 November 2017 when Kabasele scored his first goal for the club, in a 3–2 loss against Everton.
+Kabasele scored his first goal of the season on 5 November 2017 in a 3–2 loss against Everton.
 He then scored his second goal for Watford, in a 1–1 draw against Tottenham Hotspur on 2 December 2017.
 This lasted until February when Kabasele suffered a hamstring injury that kept him out for two months.
-It wasn't until on 21 April 2018 when he returned to the starting line–up against Crystal Palace and kept a clean sheet, in a 0–0 draw.
+He returned to the starting line–up against Crystal Palace on 21 April 2018 in a 0–0 draw.
 Kabasele then started in the remaining matches of the 2017–18 season before suffering a knee injury, resulting in his substitution in the 21st minute, as Watford lost 1–0 against Manchester United in the last game of the season.
 At the end of the 2017–18 season, he went on to make thirty–one appearances and scoring two times in all competitions.
 Following this, Kabasele was awarded the club's Community Ambassador of the Year.